January 30, 2018

 This is “The Year”

 Why this title?
-This year I am determined to get some change so I can get blogs out faster.
+This year I am determined to make some changes so I can get posts out faster.
 This post has eight topics.
 Clever eh?
 This one is way behind due to my excursion into a hospital and rehab facility and hospital again.
 I hope we are done with that!